All Episodes

 A lot of them will.

-White men cannot be relied on as all of us know who have spent a lifetime dating them.
+White men cannot be relied on, as all of us know, who have spent a lifetime dating them.

 White men.

-Yeah, it's right here, Mr. Snergley.
+Yeah, it's right here, Mr. Snurdy.

 A lot of them will vote for McCain.

-White men can't be relied on as all of us know who have spent a lifetime dating them.
+White men can't be relied on, as all of us know, who have spent a lifetime dating them.

 Now, if she were being stereotypically humorous here, I'd laugh myself.

-It's a great line if she's being stereotypically funny.
+Say, it's a great line if she's being stereotypically funny.

 Because as you people know, I happen to love stereotypical humor.

-But it happens to be going over the cliff.
+Your mother-in-law is driving your new Cadillac, but it happens to be going over the cliff.

 So it ain't so bad.

-I I like those kind of oh, you want to hear another good one?
+Oh, you want to hear another good one?

 I got this one in the email.